jovv/python-bootcamp-docker/PRESENT.md

 # Exercise 3

-Similar to exercise 2, we will run a python script in a docker container, but this time we will create our own image and container.

-* Create a **Dockerfile** baesd on the python image you've used before
-* In that Dockerfile you want to copy the python script into the image, and run that script as the default command to execute when the container is run
-* Build the image
-* Run the a container based on your image

-Bonus: show the logs of the container

 # Exposition

 TODO: expose ports

 # Exercise 4

 # Exercise 5
 # Exercise 6
 # Exercise 7